Elizabeth Gould (neuroscientist)

 Elizabeth Gould (born 1962) is an American neuroscientist and the Dorman T. Warren Professor of Psychology at Princeton University.
-She was an early investigator of adult neurogenesis in the hippocampus, a research area that continues to be controversial.
+She demonstrated adult neurogenesis in the mammalian hippocampus, and subsequently found evidence for neurogenesis in adult humans that has been challenged by other researchers in the field.
 In November 2002, Discover magazine listed her as one of the 50 most important women scientists.

 Gould discovered evidence of adult neurogenesis in the hippocampus and olfactory bulb of rats, marmosets and macaque monkeys.
 In her early studies, she laid the groundwork for understanding the relationship between stress and adult neurogenesis.
 Specifically, she and Dr. Heather A. Cameron reported on adrenal steroid control of adult neurogenesis in rat dentate gyrus.
 Additionally, her work has provided evidence of neurogenesis in the adult primate neocortex.
 Gould and the researchers reported new neurons in adult marmoset monkeys are added to three neocortical association areas important in cognitive function: the prefrontal, inferior temporal and posterior parietal cortex.
 The new neurons appeared to originate in the subventricular zone, where stem cells giving rise to other cell types are located.
 They then migrate through the white matter to the neocortex, extending axons.
 Continual addition of neurons in adulthood apparently contributes to association neocortex functions.